Got questions? We have answers. Check back often as we may be adding more information as the referendum vote date approaches.

 Braemar Arena updates: $13.5 million will address critical infrastructure repairs and upgrades, including the HVAC system, roofing, restrooms, locker rooms and rink cooling systems.
 Edina voters approved this investment in November 2022.

-Braemar Arena expansion: If approved by voters in November 2023, the City will use sales tax to provide $31.7 million to demolish the South Rink and add two new ice rinks, build an improved drop-off/pick-up area, add parking and expand the lobby.
+Braemar Arena expansion: $31.7 million will demolish the South Rink and add two new ice rinks, build an improved drop-off/pick-up area, add parking and expand the lobby.

 The half-percent sales tax went into effect in Edina on April 1, 2023, and will last no longer than 19 years.
 The average cost per resident of the sales tax will be about $3.03 per month, or $36.35 per year, according to an analysis by the University of Minnesota.